 As suggested by the terminology, sports counseling is a type of counseling that is primarily aimed at athletes and sports players used primarily to boost athletic performance.
-Through the use of imagery, voice, and goal setting, a therapist works to help you find a relaxed state of being first.
+Through the use of imagery, voice, and goal setting, a therapist first works to help you find a relaxed state of being.

 Even though you may not realize it consciously, your own self-doubt and negative self-image can get in the way of you achieving to your highest capabilities, whether it is during competition or through training.
 If you expect that you will perform poorly, there is no way that you can do your best.

-This is why mental visualization and rehearsal works so well with cognitive approaches to wellness for sports and athletic performance.
-By helping you visualize specific actions in your mind, with the clarity of thought and relaxation that comes along with mindfulness, you actually encourage the same reactions to take place when in action.
+This is why mental visualization and rehearsal works so well with cognitive approaches for sports players.
+By helping you visualize specific actions in your mind, with clarity of thought and the relaxation that comes along with it, you help to create a new future yourself.

 Where did mindfulness for athletic performance come from?

-Meditative approaches to peak performance, including cognitive therapies and guided meditation has been used with some of the most famous athletes, but also ordinary people who are just looking to improve their stamina and focus.
+Meditative approaches to peak performance, including cognitive therapies and guided imagery, have been used with some of the world’s most famous athletes.
+Many have turned to these techniques as a way of increasing their skill and abilities.

 Can Mindful Observation Help with Sports Performance?

-The unconscious mind is directly involved in sports and athleticism, even though you may not know to what extent.
-Here at Guy Counseling, I want to help you achieve a well-balanced physical and emotional state so you can obtain peak performance.
+The unconscious mind is directly involved in your athletic abilities, even though you may not know to what extent.
+Here at Guy Counseling, I want to help you achieve a well-balanced physical and emotional state so you can obtain peak performance you so badly desire.

 As a college educator who has instructed courses in Exercise Physiology, Strength Training and Sports Psychology to military students for over 15 years, I have helped scores of athletes reach important goals.
 If possible, I’d like to do the same for you.

-If you would like to learn more about sports counseling for athletic performance, feel free to contact my office in Chicago for more information or to set up an appointment at 773.704.5300.
+If you would like to learn more about sports psychology and counseling for athletic performance, feel free to contact me directly at 773.704.5300.
 You can also send me a confidential note via this online contact form.